axllent/iplists/cache/README.md

-This is a JSON "database" to monitor new & old IPs from ADB.
+This is a JSON cache to monitor IPs from ADB.

 All dates are in UTC.